logzio/logz-docs/_source/logzio_collections/_log-sources/kubernetes.md

 * Note that `FLUENT_FILTER_KUBERNETES_URL` does not appear in the default environment variable list in the DaemonSet.
 If you wish to use this variable, you'll have to add it manually to the DaemonSet's environment variables.

+* Verify that your node / k8s instance timezone is running in UTC timezone for your container logs to be parsed and shipped correctly.
+Otherwise replace `time_format` line in the config with `%Y-%m-%dT%H:%M:%S.%N%:z`

 ##### Deploy the DaemonSet